This is a quick post about another non-quick rabbit hole.

 Back to the topic of this post though.
 I had a few home grown and open source packet sniffers lying around.
 And they connected to the SavvyCan.com packet analyser, so I could poke around at what was going on on the bus.

 But I find SavvyCan a bit limiting.
+Don’t get me wrong, SavvyCan is awesome (thanks Colin).
 It’s great for reverse engineering stuff you don’t have the documentation for, but I wasn’t finding it useful for working out sequences of events.
 My EV project has lots of devices sat on a CANbus, many of which require complex configuration sequences with many many CANbus messages and fields within the messages.
+So I just wasn’t “getting” SavvyCan for that sort of workflow.

 (BTW… I’m probably going to interchange CANBus frames, packets and message with gay abandon.
 Don’t shoot me!).